 Playing in bands since the age of 18 and having studied jazz guitar at UNC Wilmington, the unifying themes here are those sacred arts of Orpheus: music, poetry and walking the liminal boundaries between the worlds.

-There exists also a band of important allies including La Santisima Muerte, Saint Cyprian of Antioch, Helios, the various Planetary Powers, not to mention an array of lesser forces and other, more infrequently visited giants.
+There exists also a band of important allies including La Santisima Muerte, the infamous Saint Cyprian of Antioch, the solar Titan Helios, the classical Planetary Powers, not to mention an array of lesser forces and other, more infrequently visited giants.

 Through a potent and intense course of study, called the Nascent Magician, Magus guides his private students into the arts of Ceremonial, Hoodoo and Pagan style magick.
 Students are required to pass a dozen rungs of practical ritual execution, including tests and homework.